for-giobbe/PAINT/markdowns/part_0.md

 ### install the software

-All software can be installed via conda using ```conda env create -f paint.yml```.
+Most software can be installed via conda using ```conda env create -f yml.main```.
 Here is the complete list, in no particular order:

 - trimmomatic
 - fastqc
 - trinity
-- DESeq2
 - Orthofinder
 - blast
 - hmmscan